ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-1.md

 and a `.clang-format` will help future contributors follow consistent style guidelines with minimal effort.

-Our `Makefile` consists of three important targets:
+Our `Makefile` contains three targets:

 00. cdoc - Build the `cdoc` program from source.
 00. format - Run `clang-format` over the project source file(s) and modify them